Jeffrey Wu A Blog.

 Since this blog is hosted on github itself, I can create a folder within that repository hosted by github and thus have a directory on the internet where I can host things.
 First create a directory that will store the images that I will host.
 I will call this directory /assets Go to the directory of the blog, and type mkdir assets.

 Now, stuff in the /assets can be accessed on the internet with the link.
-For example if I have an image called huis-ten-bosch.png, then I can access it with the link http://jeffreywu1996.github.io/assets/huis-ten-bosch.png
+For example if I have an image called huis-ten-bosch.png, then I can access it with the link https://jeffreywu1996.github.io/assets/huis-ten-bosch.png

 Now, using this link with markdown, we should be able to finally put the image on the internet.